AstunTechnology/os-custom-geonetwork/README.md

 ## Antivirus

 SSH onto the server running the containers.
 Create `clamav/.clamavenv` from `clamav/.clamavenv.sample` and fill in the correct SMTP credentials.
-Edit `clamav/run-clamav.sh` to scan the correct volume.
+Edit `clamav/run-clamav.sh` to scan the correct volume (probably the geonetwork data directory, wherever you have put that).

 Ensure the script is executable (`chmod a+x clamav/run-clamav.sh`) and then run it.
 Test it manually first to pick up issues with things like email credentials and directory access permissions.